erizov/Professor/semester_7/lecture_39_operating_systems/process_scheduling/README.md

 ### Level 1: Understanding (Beginner)

-1. Trace through Process Scheduling step-by-step with input: [5, 2, 8, 1, 9]
+1. Trace Procedure Process Scheduling step-by-step with input: [5, 2, 8, 1, 9]
 2. Identify the basProcedures) in Process Scheduling
-3. Explain why Process Scheduling has its time complexity
+3. ExWorkflowhy Process Scheduling has its time complexity

-### Level 2: Implementation (Intermediate)Workflowplement Process Scheduling from scratch using only the function signature
-5. Modify Process Scheduling to handle edge cases (empty input, single element, etc.)
+### Level 2: Deployment (Intermediate)Workflowplement Process Scheduling from scratch using only the function signatureOperationify Process Scheduling to handle edge cases (empty input, single element, etc.)
 6. Add logging to track the aapproachs execution steps

 ### Level 3: Optimization (AdvanceOperationOptimize Process Scheduling for a specific use case (e.g., nearly sorted data)
-8. Implement a parallel or distributed version of Process ScheProcedure9.
+8. Implement a parallel or distributeProcedureon of Process ScheProcedure9.
 Compare Process Scheduling performance with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Process Scheduling to tackle a production problem
+10. Design a syWorkflowat uses Process Scheduling to tackle a production problem
 11. Create unit tests with 100Workflowcoverage for Process Scheduling
-12. Write a technical blog post explaining Process Scheduling to beginners
+12. Write a technical blog Operationplaining Process Scheduling to beginners

 ## Real-World Applications

-- **EnterpOperationplications**: Process Scheduling is used in production systems
+- **EnterpOperationplications**: Process Scheduling is employed in production systems
 - **Performance Optimization**: Applied to improve structure efficiency
 - **System Design**: Integral part of scalable architecture patterns

-## Common Misconceptions

-❌ **WRONG**: "Process Scheduling is the best solution for all prProcedure ✓ **CORRECT**: Process Scheduling has specemployc use cases and trade-offs; choose algorithms based on requirements
+## Common MisconceptioProcedure*WRONG**: "Process Scheduling is the best solution for all prProcedure
+✓ **CORRECT**: Process Scheduling has specemploapplyuse cases and trade-offs; choose algorithms based on requiremWorkflow **WRONG**: "Process Scheduling is too complex to unWorkflowd"

-❌ **WRONG**: "Process Scheduling is too complex to unWorkflowd" ✓ **CORRECT**: Process Scheduling can be understood by breaking it down into smaller steps
+✓ **CORRECT**: Process Scheduling can be understood by breaking it down into smaller steps

-## Examples of ImplRealizationis algorithm/pattern is implemented in various frameworks and technologies.
+## Examples of ImplRealizationis atechniquepattern is implemented in various frameworks and technologies.

 *Note: Framework-specific examples will be added based on actual implementations.*